 Squatters Right in Oklahoma City, Ok

-I have already written another blog post about Squatters rights in Oklahoma which includes lot of data and statistics about the rights they hold.
+I have already written another blog post about Squatters’ rights in Oklahoma which includes a lot of data and statistics about the rights they hold.

-The CARES Act was enacted by congress March 27, 2020.
+The CARES Act was enacted by congress on March 27, 2020.
 It placed a 120-day moratorium on evictions due to the effects of the Covid-19 pandemic.
-That restriction was lifted July 25, 2020.
+That restriction was lifted on July 25, 2020.